 Like most other segments in tech, the mobile app industry evolves continuously.
 Factors such as consumer demand and technology advancements continue to impact mobile app trends directly.
 Arguably, the most crucial factor for success in the mobile app industry is staying on top of the latest trends and statistics.

 With smartphones becoming quintessential as each day passes, we are yet to see the best of the mobile app industry.
-In this article, we look at the latest trends and must know statistics in the mobile app industry for the year 2020.
+In this article, we look at the latest trends and must know statistics in the mobile app industry for 2021.

 1. Internet of Things (IoT) Mobile App Integration

 While the IoT is not a new concept, the increasing mobile penetration across various industries has brought forth virtually endless opportunities for this technology.
 The IoT is a network of internet-connected devices that provide automated control and convenience to its users.